StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Abstract

 \section{Abstract}

-The Extended Long Short-Term Memory (xLSTM) network has attracted widespread research interest due to its enhanced capability to model complex temporal dependencies in diverse time series applications.
-Despite its success, there is still potential to further improve its representational capacity and forecasting performance, particularly on challenging real-world datasets with unknown, intricate, and hierarchical dynamics.
-In this work, we propose a \textbf{sto}chastic \textbf{xLSTM}, termed \textbf{StoxLSTM}, that improves the original architecture into a state space modeling framework by incorporating stochastic latent variables within xLSTM.
-StoxLSTM models the latent dynamic evolution through specially designed recurrent blocks, enabling it to effectively capture the underlying temporal patterns and dependencies.
-Extensive experiments on publicly available benchmark datasets from multiple research communities demonstrate that StoxLSTM consistently outperforms state-of-the-art baselines with better robustness and stronger generalization ability.
+The Extended Long Short-Term Memory (xLSTM) network has demonstrated strong capability in modeling complex long-term dependencies in time series data.
+Despite its success, the deterministic architecture of xLSTM limits its representational capacity and forecasting performance, especially on challenging real-world time series datasets characterized by inherent uncertainty, stochasticity, and complex hierarchical latent dynamics.
+In this work, we propose \textbf{StoxLSTM}, a \textbf{sto}chastic \textbf{xLSTM} within a designed state space modeling framework, which integrates latent stochastic variables directly into the recurrent units to effectively model deep latent temporal dynamics and uncertainty.
+The designed state space model follows an efficient non-autoregressive generative approach, achieving strong predictive performance without complex modifications to the original xLSTM architecture.
+Extensive experiments on publicly available benchmark datasets demonstrate that StoxLSTM consistently outperforms state-of-the-art baselines, achieving superior performance and generalization.

 \keywords{Time Series Forecasting \and Generative Model \and xLSTM \and State Space Model \and Variational Inference}